 Residents should reflect on their levels of stress, their perceived resilience, and whether they need to seek assistance.
 Talking to peers, supervisors, or university program directors; seeking support from their hospital or health authority; or contacting their resident association or federation can be helpful.
 The Canadian Physician Health Institute and provincial and territorial medical associations also have relevant resources, and most provinces and territories have physician wellness program available to residents.
 Often the university has supports for residents who are finding it difficult to cope.
 Community health resources are another option.
 And certainly, residents should not be reluctant to get help or access the healthcare system for their own health needs.

-CMPA members can also call the Association if they require advice or assistance with any medical-legal issues that arise from their professional work in Canada.
-Our experienced physician advisors are also familiar with physician health issues.
-Members may also wish to consult the CMPA Good practices.
+CMPA members can also call the Association if they require advice or assistance with any medico-legal issues that arise from their professional work in Canada.
+Our experienced physician advisors are also familiar with physician health issues, and are pleased to listen to and support members suffering from uncertainty and worry.
+Members may also wish to consult the CMPA Good practices and the CMPA Physician support and wellness page.

 References